Create a single-region cluster

 Region: Choose the region where the cluster will be located, or click Request a multi-region cluster to contact Yugabyte Support to arrange multi-region deployment.

 Dedicated clusters support both horizontal and vertical scaling; you can change the cluster configuration after the cluster is created using the Edit Configuration settings.
-Refer to Configure clusters.
+Refer to Scale and configure clusters.

 The database admin credentials are required to connect to the YugabyteDB database that is installed on the cluster.